joaodiogoromao/inclusive/README.md

 * [**Web speech API**](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API): for traducing the recorded audio into text in real time

 ## How to use

+### Set up

+To run the app, the user only has to certify he has `npm` installed and run the following commands (the first command may only be needed if the app is being run for the first time):

+`npm install`
+`npm start`

 ### Using modes